CBeck96/AOO_2023/README.md

 ## Data visualization

-To see the interactive data vizualization website, click [here.](https://csievert.shinyapps.io/mental-aoo-danish/)
+To see the interactive data vizualization website, click [here.](https://csievert.shinyapps.io/mental-aoo-danish/) The data uesd to make this vizualization can be found through the link or in the file `AOO_Results.csv`.

 ## Math